GillesArcas/numsed/README.md

 * function definitions and calls
 * print function
 * global statement
+* string constants and variables.
+Strings can be assigned to variables, passed to functions and returned by functions.
+However, arithmetical and comparison operators do not apply to strings.
-* first citizen functions.
-Functions can be assigned to variables, returned by functions and compared.
-However, arithmetical and comparison operators do not apply to functions and the assumption is made in the current version that arithmetical and comparison operator operands are always integers.
+* function variables.
+Functions can be assigned to variables, passed to functions and returned by functions.
+However, arithmetical and comparison operators do not apply to functions.

-The grammar of numsed python is given in the file grammar/grammar.

-A numsed script is a python script and can be executed as any python script.
-When executed by numsed, a verification is done to check that the script uses only numsed python subset.

-There are some limitations to note:
+The following limitations are checked during conversion:

 * there is no list and as a consequence no parallel assignments nor multiple return results
 * functions have only positional arguments with no default values
 * it is not possible to define a function inside a function
 * print has always a single argument

-More limitations:

-* there is no control on using arithmetical and comparison operators with functions
+Some choices in implementation break the comparison with python script results:

 * not always return 0 or 1, and the result cannot be compared with python which returns True or False
 * the value printed for functions cannot be compared with the function values printed by python.

+The current implementation deserves improvement for the following points:

+* strings may not contain these characters ";", "@" and "|"
+* leading and trailing spaces in strings are ignored
+* empty strings and strings made of spaces result in errors
+* a string containing only digits is treated as an integer

 Note also that there is no limitations (less memory) on recursion.

 ## Compilation process

-Compiling a python script sed is made in four passes:
+Compiling a python script into sed is made in four passes:

 * the python script is transformed into another python script where all operators are replaced with functions.
 These functions are defined in the module numsed_lib.
-These definitions used the standard operators but with positive operands.
+These definitions used the standard operators assuming they work on positive operands.
 Let's call the resulting script the positive form.
-* The positive form is then compiled and disassembled with the dis module into opcodes including the function definitions.
+* The positive form is then compiled and disassembled with the dis module into opcodes.
-* The disassembly is simplified and completed to obtain an opcode program which can be interpreted.
+* The disassembly is simplified and completed to obtain an opcode program which can be interpreted independently.
 The interpretation of opcodes is used for testing.
 * Finally, the sed script is obtained by replacing each opcode by a sed snippet.